mmccartney18/hw-sinatra-saas-hangperson/docs/part_4_cucumber.md

 View how these steps are actualized in the app.rb file under the `post /create do` route.

-Now stage and commit all files locally on Cloud9, then `git push heroku master` to deploy to Heroku again and manually verify this improved behavior.
+Now stage and commit all files locally on Gitpod, then `git push heroku master` to deploy to Heroku again and manually verify this improved behavior.

 #### Self Check Question